ABOhiccups/GBI-480p-Fullscreen-Presets/README.md

 ### 480p-video
 Disable Game Boy Player enhancements to bypass Game Boy Advance Video Copy Protection

+### 480p-gbc-3x
+This preset is for Game Boy and Game Boy Color with Perfect 3X Pixel

-### 480p-gbc
+### 480p-gbc-fit
-480p Fullscreen Preset for Game Boy and Game Boy Color
+This preset is for Game Boy and Game Boy Color zoom in to fit the whole screen

 ## [Control Types](https://www.gc-forever.com/wiki/index.php?title=Game_Boy_Interface/Speedrunning_Edition#Controls) (Speedrunning Edition only)
 ### Type A (Two-Handed)